In Modi's India, virus fallout inflames divisions between Muslims and Hindus

 Such messages “have the potential for creating panic,” the IT Ministry said in the letter.
 “This effectively weakens the all-out effort being made by the Indian government for containing the coronavirus.”

-Facebook did not respond to a request for comment.
+A Facebook spokesperson said the company was taking “aggressive steps to stop misinformation and harmful content.”
 TikTok referred Reuters to an April 3 statement which said it had removed thousands of videos spreading misinformation about the coronavirus in India.

 Many Muslims are also angry at what they say is the downplaying of clusters linked to Hindus.
 One reported case – the quarantining of 27,000 people linked to a Hindu man with the coronavirus who had hosted a gathering of around 1,000 people – has attracted particular attention.